 #2.
 The Berghoff Buildings

 The three distinct buildings that now house the Berghoff restaurant were constructed in 1872.
 That’s only a year after the Great Chicago Fire destroyed most of the Loop.
-These buildings are an example of the Italianate architecture that can be seen in many of the oldest buildings in the Loop.
+These buildings are an example of the Italianate architecture that’s among the oldest buildings in the Loop.
 The rows of adjacent arched windows and decorative cornices evoke the architecture of the Italian Renaissance.
 The Berghoff moved into one of the buildings in the early 1900s, and then their business grew to other levels and buildings.

 These days, the Berghoff Buildings look like munchkins next to their towering neighbors.
-They give us a glimmer of what the landscape of downtown Chicago looked like in the 1870s.
 It’s tough to imagine, but little buildings like these once occupied much of the Loop.
+They give us a glimpse of what the landscape of downtown Chicago looked like in the 1870s.
 Because Berghoff sold their beer at the 1893 World’s Columbian Exposition, we also used to visit this building on our 1893 World’s Fair Tour with Bars.
+We’d be thrilled to show it to you on a custom private tour these days!

 #3.
 The Haskell, Barker, and Atwater Buildings